rbong/vim-crystalline/README.md

 Don't hesitate to [post an issue](https://github.com/rbong/vim-crystalline/issues/new) if you have any questions, suggestions, or bugs.

+For a performance comparison with other statusline plugins, see [the Performance Comparison page on the wiki](https://github.com/rbong/vim-crystalline/wiki/Performance-Comparison).

 Feel free to [make a pull request](https://github.com/rbong/vim-crystalline/pulls) if you'd like to to contribute.
 It's much appreciated.